omarbenhamid/django-mcp-server/README.md

 / DestroyModelMixin / ListModelMixin based views  to MCP tools seamlessly.
 Django MCP Server will generate the schemas to allow MCP Clients to use them.

+**NOTE** in some *older DRF versions* schema generation is not supported out of the box, you should then provide to the registration annotation the

 ```python
 from mcp_server import drf_publish_create_mcp_tool